Track: Applied Epidemiology

 Why did you enroll in the EMPH program?

-Since you have enrolled, what is the most valuable skill you have learned in the EMPH program?
+What is the most valuable skill you learned during the EMPH program?

 I came into the program with very limited public health exposure.
 The analytic and writing/research skills I gained and general exposure to a range of public health topics have been critical for my job success.

 What is your favorite memory from the EMPH program?